COPD Alpha-1 Antitrypsin Deficiency

 Alpha-1 antitrypsin (AAT) deficiency is a condition that raises your risk for lung and other diseases.

 AAT is a protein made in your liver to help protect the lungs.
 If your body does not make enough AAT, your lungs are more easily damaged from smoking, pollution, or dust from the environment.
-This can lead to COPD.
-AAT deficiency may also cause a liver disease called cirrhosis.
-This is more common in children who have AAT deficiency.
+This can lead to COPD or bronchiectasis, another lung disease.
+AAT deficiency may also cause liver disease.
+The liver disease can occur among infants and children, and the lung disease usually occurs in individuals who are older than 30.

 AAT deficiency runs in families.
 Many people do not know that they have it, but early diagnosis can help prevent COPD and other serious lung diseases.
-Talk to your doctor if you have a family member who has AAT deficiency or who was diagnosed with COPD in their 40s or 50s.
-Also, talk to your doctor if you have symptoms such as an ongoing cough, shortness of breath, wheezing, or liver disease.
+Talk to your healthcare provider if you have a family member who has AAT deficiency or who was a smoker diagnosed with COPD between ages 40 and 50.
+Also, talk to your provider if you have symptoms such as an ongoing cough, shortness of breath, wheezing, or liver disease.

 Another important step to prevent or delay COPD is to quit smoking.
 If you do not smoke, do not start.